riya-dhama19/Image_Classification/README.md

-# Image_Classification
+# Image_Classification Using Machine Learning

-Create and Train Logistic Regression, Decision Tree, Naive Bayes which is able to predict given hand-written digits images and find the model that will able to distinguish between images with a very highest accuracy over other Algorithms
+Create and Train Model which will predict given hand-written digits images and will be able to distinguish between images with a very highest accuracy.

 ## Objective :

-1. Implement Logistic Regression,Decision Tree, Naive Bayes using Sikit-Learn .

-2. Apply the implementation to solve binary classification problems.
+Predict handwritten digits with MNIST image dataset

+### Acknowledgement :
+Dataset is taken from <a href="https://www.kaggle.com/dillsunnyb11/digit-recognizer/tasks"> Kaggle </a>

 ## Structure :

-### Task 1 : Introduction
+### Task 1 : Importing all Essential Libraries

-* Introduction to the problem.

-* Imported Libraries

 * Loading the dataset.

-### Task 2 : Splitting Dataset into Training and Test set
+### Task 2 : Creating a Function to print images

-* Understanding the shape of the examples.

-* Plotting a few examples to visualize the examples and labels in the dataset.

-### Task 3 : Creating Batch of Examples
+### Task 3 : Spliting Data

-* Understanding unrolling 2-dimensional arrays.

-* Plotting multiple examples along with their labels.

-### Task 4 : Applying Logistic Regression
+### Task 4 : Applying Algorithms

-* Using Sikit-Learn importing function and applying to train and test set

-* Predicting Values

-* Checking Accuracy on train , test data

-* Checking Metrics Performance
+*  Logistic Regression, Decision Tree, Random Forest, and  Naive Bayes
+* Check accuracy score, confusion matrix and Classification Report

-### Task 5 : Applying Decision Tree
+### Task 5 : Prediction on Test Data

-* Using Sikit-Learn importing function and applying to train and test set

-* Predicting Values

-* Checking Accuracy on train , test data

-* Checking Metrics Performance

-### Task 6 : Applying Naive Bayes

-* Using Sikit-Learn importing function and applying to train and test set

-* Predicting Values

-* Checking Accuracy on train , test data

-* Checking Metrics Performance

-### Task 7 : Conclusion
+## Conclusion :
+- RandomForest is best at predicting Handwritten digits ie it got accuracy of 96%
+- Naive Bayes is not good for predciting Handwritten digits